testfairy-blog/TFAudioRecord/README.md

 ```
 5. Profit!

+## Sample Project
+You can see an example usage in [Draw Me A Fairy](https://github.com/testfairy/draw-me-a-fairy/) project and its corresponding `audio` product flavor.

 ## Extra Utilities
 * Use `TestFairyAudioRecorder.setAudioSampleListener()` to capture each recorder audio sample.
 Given listeners will run in main thread.
 * Use `TestFairyAudioRecorder.mute()` to pause recordings.
 Use `TestFairyAudioRecorder.unmute()` to resume.